Two dead in Indonesia police station blast

 Though there are sharia-based provisions in the new criminal code ratified by parliament on Tuesday, Islamist hardliners could have been angered by other articles that could be used to crack down on the propagation of extremist ideologies, analysts say.

-West Java police chief Suntana earlier told Metro TV authorities found a blue motorbike at the scene which was believed to have been used by the attacker.
+West Java police chief Suntana earlier told Metro TV authorities found a blue motorbike at the scene that was believed to have been used by the attacker.

 A note carrying a message decrying the new criminal code as “an infidel product” was attached to the bike, Suntana said.